dev-pipeline/dev-pipeline/docs/config.rst

 ----------------
 Some options are dependent on factors outside the control of :code:`build.config` (such as the absolute path of a bulid).
-These values can be used like normal, but they *are not* available like other values.
-While a config file is parsed, these value are expanded, but they're not stored in the cached configuration.
+These values can be used like normal.

+All variables provided in this manner are prefixed with :code:`dp_`.

 * [[dp_build_dir]] - The build directory of a specific package.
 If you need this outside a package, store it in a local key/value pair.